davestewart/davestewart-content/content/archive/projects/tools/xjsfl/index.md

 ---
+date: 2011-01-01
 description: JSFL framework to create tools for the Flash authoring environment
-date: 2011-01-01
+summary: |
+  A comprehensive JSFL framework for building tools within the Flash authoring environment, providing MVC-like structure, utility libraries, and a plugin system — used by Flash animators and developers to automate production pipelines.
+tech: Flash, JSFL, ActionScript 3, JavaScript
 tags:
   - frontend
   - framework